centralnicgroup-opensource/rtldev-middleware-whmcs-internetbs-registrar/README.md

 # Internet.bs WHMCS Registrar Module

 > DEPRECATION NOTICE: Find the new ibs module version now available for download over this [link](https://github.com/centralnicgroup-opensource/rtldev-middleware-whmcs/raw/main/whmcs-ibs-registrar-latest.zip).
 The new repository is https://github.com/centralnicgroup-opensource/rtldev-middleware-whmcs.
 Issue to be reported there.
+Some of the files got moved to the [archive branch](https://github.com/centralnicgroup-opensource/rtldev-middleware-whmcs/tree/archive/ibs) of that repository as they are not related to the registrar module itself.

 Access to source code isn't at least for now not yet available.
 Report issues please in that repository.
 It is the successor of this one and the right place to address issues.
 Just ensure to mention "ibs" whenever you're reporting issues.
 I did my best with refactoring the entire module - still, it might include a bug - we changed ~2.5k lines of code.